ZTiKnl/sara/README.md

 [1] the first captured group
 [2] the second captured group

-Therefore, the function math.add will receive these 3 array items, and return the calculation of add x[1] + x[2], and x[0] isnt used in this case.
+Therefore, the function math.add will receive these 3 array items, and return the calculation of add x[1] + x[2]
+x[0] isnt used in this case.
 ### Layered commands:
 (I am not a native English speaker, and I am not certain this is the correct term)
 Sara is able to process subcommands through the use of parenthesis encapsulation.